elliotsimon/lidar_tools/tiltdata_processor/README.md

-Process gyroscope and accelerometer data from DAQWin binary data logger format into HDF5 container with metadata and apply zer-tilt corrections.
+Process gyroscope and accelerometer data from DAQWin binary data logger format into HDF5 container with metadata and apply zero-tilt corrections.